 The jury rejected the claim that the ladder’s design was defective, possibly because it was not satisfied that a reasonable alternative design was available in the year the ladder was purchased.
 The jury agreed, however, that a label stating the ladder was rated for a “working load” of 300 pounds created an express warranty and that the warranty was breached.
 Since the warranty claim did not depend on the availability of an alternative design, the verdicts were not inconsistent.

 The label stated both that the ladder had a 300-pound working load and that the ladder was manufactured to ANSI standards.
 The defendants argued that they only warranted that the ladder supports a 300-pound load as required by ANSI standards.
 Because Fournier agreed that the ladder met ANSI standards, the defendants argued that Fournier admitted that the warranty was not breached.

 The appellate court rejected that argument.
 The language about ANSI standards and the working load language appear on different parts of the label.
 The jury was entitled to view the statements as two separate warranties, not as a single warranty that somehow merged the two statements.

 Fournier testified that the 300-pound working load label meant that the ladder is designed to hold a 300-pound person safely in any of its configurations.
 While the jury could consider evidence that the ladder passed certain ANSI tests, the label did not simply warrant that the ladder satisfied ANSI standards.
-It warranted that the ladder could be used safely by a person with a 300-pound load
+Expert testimony permitted the jury to conclude that the defendants warranted that the ladder could be used safely by a person with a 300-pound load.